iago-suarez/iago-suarez.github.io/README.md

-# Iago Suárez personal webpage
+# Iago Suárez personal website
-## This is just the code of my personal website
+This is just the code of my personal website

+## Build it!
 To compile it:
 ```
 yarn build